LaoLiulaoliu/weibolog/README.md

 Logic
 -----
-+ If hava data in database, supplement the newer data.
++ If we hava data in database, update as the newer data.
++ If we already crawled data before, only crawl the latest 5 pages.